Contribute Guide

 A build will generate all the protobuf files in the application module that are needed for the correct compilation in your IDE.

 Next, import the project into your favorite IDE as Maven project.
-See separate instructions for and .
+See separate instructions for IDEA and Eclipse.

 NOTE: If you are using Eclipse, after the maven project is imported to the IDE, We recommend you to disable Maven Project builder on ui project.
 This will improve the Eclipse performance a lot, because it will avoid Eclipse Maven builder from digging in node_modules directory (which is unnecessary and only causes Eclipse to hang).
 To do this, right-click on ui project, go to Properties -> Builders, and then uncheck the Maven Project Builder checkbox and then click Ok.